ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 File > New > Project > iOS Application > Single View Application

-Product Name: Fishes
+* Product Name: Fishes
-Language: Objective-C
+* Language: Objective-C
-Devices: iPhone
+* Devices: iPhone
-I am not using Core Data for now.
+* Not using Core Data for now.

 Select a location on disk to save your project and then click Create.

 By default, the project will be created with a View Controller.
 I however will want to show the data from the REST API as a list, so we will use the Table View Controller instead.
 So we will create a new set Objective-C files (File > New > File > iOS Source > Cocoa Touch Class).

-Class: TableViewController
+Class: `TableViewController`
-Subclass of: UITableViewController
+Subclass of: `UITableViewController`
 we do not create a XIB file

-You have just created the TableViewController.h and TableViewController.m files.
+You have just created the `TableViewController.h` and `TableViewController.m` files.

-Go to the Main.storyboard, go to the Object library and drag the Table View Controller to the storyboard.
+Go to the `Main.storyboard`, go to the Object library and drag the Table View Controller to the storyboard.
 Select and delete the default View Controller.
 Make sure that under Attributes Inspector, the checkbox for `Is Initial View Controller` for the selected Table View Controller is ticked.

-In the Main.storyboard, expand the Table View Controller to expose Table View Cell then select the Attributes Inspector and enter FishCell in the Identifier.
+In the `Main.storyboard`, expand the Table View Controller to expose Table View Cell then select the Attributes Inspector and enter FishCell in the Identifier.
 Also change the Style to Subtitle from Basic.
 This provides the utility to display the value set by `cell.detailTextLabel`.
 This code below demonstrates the use of a simple NSArray to display data hardcoded in the UITableView.

 ```objectivec
 - (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section {